wensmanhester/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things to do.
 By identifying the most important tasks and focusing on them first, you can ensure that you make progress towards your goals.
 Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make sure you stay on track.
  -
 Second, planning ahead is crucial.
 Before starting a new project or tackling a difficult problem, take some time to think through the steps you need to take and the resources you might need.
 Creating a detailed plan can help prevent you from getting stuck or wasting time on unnecessary tasks later on.
 Planning also helps you identify potential roadblocks and allows you time prepare for them.

+# 2024-02-09
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+In essence, this quote emphasizes that over-concern with optimizing code early in development can lead to unnecessary complexity and bugs.
+It's wiser to develop a clear, working solution and refine it based on measured performance data rather than speculative assumptions about where bottlenecks might occur.